wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/resource-group-deploy-debug.md

 You might also have issues when a deployment hits a default quota, which could be per resource group, subscriptions, accounts, and other scopes.
 Confirm to your satisfaction that you have the resources available to deploy correctly.
 For complete quota information, see [Azure subscription and service limits, quotas, and constraints](/documentation/articles/azure-subscription-service-limits).

-To examine your own subscription's quotas for cores, you should use the `azure vm list-usage` command in the Azure CLI and the **Get-AzureVMUsage** cmdlet in PowerShell.
+To examine your own subscription's quotas for cores, you should use the `azure vm list-usage` command in the Azure CLI and the **Get-AzureRmVMUsage** cmdlet in PowerShell.
 The following shows the command in the Azure CLI, and illustrates that the core quota for a trial account is 4:

     azure vm list-usage
     info:    Executing command vm list-usage